NanoComp/meep/doc/docs/Subpixel_Smoothing.md

 Since the interpolated pixel grid has already been smoothed to a continuous $\varepsilon(x,y)$ function, subpixel smoothing (which is not supported for `epsilon_input_file`) is not really necessary once the Yee grid resolution exceeds the input image resolution.
 This can be seen in the above plot: for Meep Yee grid resolutions of 80 (equal to the pixel grid resolution of the HDF5 file) and above, the changes in the results are much smaller than those at lower resolutions.
 Also, higher-order interpolation schemes are not necessary because the Yee discretization is already essentially equivalent to linear interpolation.

 As a practical matter, increasing the Meep resolution beyond the resolution of a non-interpolated pixel grid is not physically meaningful because this is trying to resolve the individual pixels of an imported image.
 In the case of a pixel grid imported via `epsilon_input_file`, this is not an issue because the bilinear interpolation is performed automatically by default.
 However, no built-in interpolation is provided for a material function; it must be provided by the user (i.e., convolving the discontinuous material function with a smoothing kernel).
 As a corollary, when designing structures using a pixel grid (as in the [adjoint solver](Python_Tutorials/AdjointSolver.md)), the pixel density of the degrees of freedom should typically be at least as big as the Meep resolution if not greater.

+In terms of runtime performance, for structures based on a frequency-independent permittivity, anisotropic subpixel smoothing will generally consume more memory (due to the additional off-diagonal elements of the permittivity tensor) and have a slower time-stepping rate (again due to the anisotropic permittivity tensor which couples different field components during the field updates) than a simple scalar interpolation technique.
+The gains in accuracy from the anisotropic smoothing though should far outweigh this small performance penalty.

 In general, by making a discontinuous structure continuous, via subpixel smoothing or some other form of interpolation, the convergence becomes more regular (the results change more continuously to changes in resolution or other parameters), although it does not necessarily become more accurate compared to the desired infinite-resolution structure unless the full anisotropic smoothing is performed.
 If the initial structure is already continuous, no additional preprocessing is necessary.